Ryan-Geddes/reading-notes-301/4readsplunk.md

 These events are then stored in an Index (which is like a repo) and placed into a bucket (which is like a subdirectory within that repo).

+Events keep getting placed into a 'hot' bucket until it reaches a user defined size.
+This prevents your buckets from becoming huge, monsterously large files.
+Once the bucket is full of events, it's marked as 'warm' and splunk starts filling a new bucket.
+After a set time, a bucket is marked as 'cold'.
+'Hot' and 'warm' buckets can be written to, 'cold' buckets can only be read.

 The events in these buckets are stored as two files: rawdata and index files.
 The **rawdata** file contains the actual event data as well as journal information that the indexer can use to reconstitute the index’s index files.
 The **index file** contains all the metadata that the indexer uses to search the events stored in the rawdata files.
 A bucket without index files is not searchable.
 ![data pipeline](./images/datapipeline.png)